Piling in building construction

 The simplest type of connection is the pile beam.
 Here a simple concrete bar is used to connect the various piles.

 Another method is the usage of pile caps.
-In this method,
+In this method, dome shaped caps are used to connect the piles.

 Pilot bores would give a fair idea as to what depth stronger soil or rock is available.
 With all these inputs and knowing the applicable loads, he would then design an ideal pile foundation for your building.